gre/diaporama/README.md

 Key features
 ------------

+- Minimal library.
+Not opininated.
+Up to you to connect to any event (window resize, touch events, keyboard,...) based on your needs.
 - Responsive: works with any resolution and any ratio.
 - the Diaporama API mimic the HTML5 Video API for a better learning curve.
 - Kenburns effect on images with configurable animation from/to and easing function.